 Hence the Counter Jihad Parent Teacher Association.
 If you are a parent or teacher concerned about what children are being taught about Islam then you’re in, whether you live in Alaska or Australia.

 That is your calling card above.
-It is right click enabled so you can easily copy, resize according to taste and print it.
+You can easily copy, resize according to taste (right click, copy image, paste into a word document, left-click on a corner of the image) and print it.
 Why not use it to spark a lively debate at the school gates or to enliven your regular PTA meetings?

 In many countries it is possible for parents to withdraw their children from parts or all of religious education courses.
 Here is an example letter broaching this sometimes sensitive subject with the school.

 We understand that Islam is to be included in this year’s curriculum.
 Unfortunately we wish our child not to be included in the relevant lessons.
 We feel that if you present Mohammed as a benign lawgiver and prophet, as he is invariably presented, that would be dishonest.
 On the other hand if you present him honestly then it is likely to give any young child nightmares.